Lyrefox/GA-Project1-Wordle/README.md

     - created funtion that checks each letter in the game board and compares to the correct word
     - completed backspace so it is fully functional
     - added win and lose conditions
+    - completed tile color function so each tile colors correctly
     - changed win screen from alert to change h1 to say you win/you lose.
-    - removed eventlistener for physical keyboard after win/lose
+    - removed event listener for physical keyboard after win/lose
     - hide on-screen keyboard on win/lose
+    - added try again button on win/lose screen
+    - added win and lose sounds
+    - added h2 element to display what the correct word was after you lose

 - I pretty much accomplished all my goals using for loops, arrays and if statements mainly.